cask/cask/README.md

 ## Usage

-Create a file called `Carton` in your project root and specify dependencies.
+Create a file called `Carton` in your project root and specify
+dependencies:

+    $ carton init

 To install all dependencies, run:

     $ carton [install]